zota/zota-for-woocommerce/README.md

 ### How to setup multiple payment methods?
 Zota can provide multiple EndPoints, which represent different local payment methods.
 The “Add Payment Method” button allows for the configuration of additional end points, to add custom names, description and logo of the payment method.
+Zota can provide multiple EndPoints, which represent different local payment methods.
+The “Add Payment Method” button allows for the configuration of additional end points, to add custom names, description and logo of the payment method.
 ![Adding a Payment Method](.wordpress-org/screenshot-4.png?raw=true "Adding a Payment Method")

 ### Where can I get support?
 Zota for WooCommerce is supported by Zota.
-For sign-up and sales inquiries, please contact sales@zota.com.
-For Support, please use support@zota.com and include customer identifiable information, along with a description of the issue.
+For sign-up and sales inquiries, please contact sales@zotapay.com.
+For Support, please use support@zotapay.com and include customer identifiable information, along with a description of the issue.